 13: Atomic Habits

-If you are at that point of your life where you have failed, given up, and are feeling low and depressed, here is something for you that will not only lift up your spirits but bring you right on the path of success.
+If you are at that point of your life where you have failed, given up, and are feeling low and depressed, here is something for you that will not only lift up your spirits but bring you right on the path to success.

 Here are 5 top takeaways from this awesome book (Source- medium.com):